Meet the 2018-2019 Staff:

 Sarah Xu (Community Engagement Associate): Sarah Xu (she/her/hers) is from the small one square mile town of Albany, California.
 She is a junior pursuing Environmental Economics and Policy with minors in Global Poverty and Practice.
 In her free time, Sarah loves to explore the Bay Area by public transportation and drink copious amounts of coffee.

-Serena Patel (Green Team Associate): Serena is entering her third year, pursuing a degree in Energy Engineering and a minor in Energy and Resources.
-She was introduced to SERC through Solar Spring Break 2017 and was co-lead for the following year in Salinas.
-Her interests include renewable energy technology, energy access, environmental justice, and zero waste culture.
-In her free time, she can be found running to catch a sunset, climbing a tree, or cooking vegetarian/vegan meals!
+Serena Patel (Student Leadership for Climate Resilience Coordinator): Serena (she/her/hers) is a senior Energy Engineering major with a minor in Energy and Resources.
+She was introduced to SERC through Solar Spring Break 2017, was co-lead for the following year in Salinas, then was part of SERC’s Zero Waste Research Center before her current role.
+Her interests include renewable energy technology, energy access, environmental justice, and circular economies.
+She loves being outside, cooking vegetarian food, the rain, and her resilient plants.

 Sharon Daraphonhdeth (SERC Director): Sharon was born and raised in San Diego county, where she began her educational endeavors at her local community college.
 She is a proud first generation college graduate and daughter of Lao refugees.
 Her passions lies among working with students, by assisting them to develop, implement and lead innovative sustainability projects and initiatives.
 Sharon served as the TGIF & Sustainability Initiatives Coordinator from 2014-2017, and has been serving as the SERC Director since March 2017.
 Prior to UC Berkeley, Sharon worked as the Sustainability Strategist for the Associated Students Inc. at San Francisco State University.
 At her leisure, she enjoys live music, cooking, and spending time with her loved ones (especially her cat, Lucille).
 She also serves as a board member for Food Empowerment Project, a vegan food justice organization.
 She holds a B.A. in Environmental Studies from San Francisco State University, is a certified Zero Waste Community Associate, and holds a certificate in Fundraising and Volunteer Management from UC Berkeley Extension.
 Contact: email@example.com